Facts about Vaasa

 Newest information about Vaasa

-The City of Vaasa aims to grow into a city of 100,000 inhabitants, with the most important monitoring targets being population development, employment, unemployment and other factors affecting its economic life.
+The most important monitoring targets are population development, employment, unemployment and other factors affecting its economic life.
 Every month we publish new information on our website.

-Our strategic goal is to grow to a city of 100,000 inhabitants.
-We also do demographic monitoring on a monthly and annual basis.
+We do demographic monitoring on a monthly and annual basis.

 The monthly Preliminary Population Report publishes preliminary demographic data for the previous month.
 The report uses data from the previous year, the municipalities of the Vaasa region and the 21 largest cities in Finland.
 Typically, many students find jobs elsewhere for the summer and the population drops momentarily.
 As a result, the report will not be published in June and July.